-Yes, HB 2187 does not prevent an MRE from retaining a Cash Transaction Card issued by that MRE for use in future transactions with the seller.
+Yes, Texas Occupations Code §1956.0382 does not prevent an MRE from retaining a cash transaction card issued by that MRE for use in future transactions with the seller.

-No. A Cash Transaction Card required by a local law, regulation, or ordinance consistent with §1956.0382(d) of the Act (as amended by HB 2187, 84th Texas Legislature) that is issued subsequent to the effective date of the rule must comply with the rule.
-However, any such card issued prior to the effective date of the rule need not comply with this section so long as it remains valid and has not expired, unless more than two years has passed since the date of issuance.
+No. A cash transaction card required by a local law, regulation, or ordinance consistent with Texas Administrative Code §36.37 that is issued subsequent to the effective date of the rule must comply with the rule.
+However, any such card issued prior to the effective date of the rule need not comply with this section so long as it remains valid and has not expired, unless more than two (2) years has passed since the date of issuance.

-No. HB 2187 requires the digital photograph must accurately depict the applicant's entire face taken at the time the applicant completes the application, and the thumbprint must be clear and legible.
+No. Texas Occupations Code §1956.0382(b) only requires the digital photograph must accurately depict the applicant's entire face taken at the time the applicant completes the application, and the thumbprint must be clear and legible.

 No. However, it is suggested the card be no smaller than 2" x 3" and no larger than 3" x 5".

-No. However, if a MRE chooses to accept a CTC issued by another MRE they may; that at the discretion of the MRE.
+No. However, if an MRE chooses to accept a cash transaction card issued by another MRE they may; that is at the discretion of the MRE.

 Yes.
-The Cash Transaction Card can list all locations/Certificates owned by the issuing metals recycler.
+The cash transaction card can list all locations/certificates owned by the issuing metal recycling entity.